-The existing controls are impressively stable, so the first step to improving stabilization will be identifying the largest sources of error in the system.
+The existing controls are stable up to small oscillations of no more than 5 cm, so the first step to improving stabilization will be identifying the largest sources of error in the system.
 This could be in any of the controls model, the sensor input, or the physical variance of a motor or environment.